 Ombudsman Western Australia is one of the oldest Ombudsman institutions in the world.
 The Ombudsman is an independent and impartial officer who reports directly to Parliament.
-The Ombudsman receives, investigates and resolves complaints about State Government agencies, local governments and universities, undertakes own motion investigations, reviews child deaths, reviews family and domestic violence fatalities and undertakes inspection, monitoring and other functions.
+The Ombudsman receives, investigates and resolves complaints about State Government agencies, local governments and universities, undertakes own motion investigations, reviews child deaths, reviews family and domestic violence fatalities, undertakes the Reportable Conduct Scheme, is the Western

+Australian Charitable Trusts Commission and undertakes inspection, monitoring and other functions.
 The Ombudsman concurrently holds the roles of Energy and Water Ombudsman and Chair, State Records Commission.